canarytail/standard/README.md

 ### Construction

 Construction of the canary is done as JSON array with multiple options for verification rated by security.
-Among the fields provided is the ​VERSION​ of the canary codes map used, the date of ​RELEASE​, the date it EXPIRES, and cryptographically verifiable proof of ​FRESHNESS​ as the latest block hash of the bitcoin blockchain.
+Among the fields provided is the ​VERSION​ of the canary codes map used, the date of ​RELEASE​, the date it EXPIRES, and optionally a cryptographically verifiable proof of ​FRESHNESS​ as the latest block hash of the bitcoin blockchain.

 #### Low security